 The European Court of Human Rights conceives the European Convention as a ‘living instrument’, which must be interpreted in the light of present-day conditions.
 Accordingly, ‘the Court cannot overlook the marked changes…[occurring] in the domestic law of the member States’, and may vary its evaluation as to the infringement of ‘new’ human rights.
 The activism of Strasbourg judges is often restrained by the need to justify the extension of the Convention provisions to its Member States.
 Thus, a long set of judgments is usually required before the final recognition of the need to protect a right that was not previously recognized by the Court”.
 These judgments also have the function of defining the extent of the ‘new’ human right.

-The present post focuses on the position of the European Court of Human Rights towards euthanasia.
-This word encompasses very different practices, from assisted suicide to the choice of discontinuing artificial nutrition and hydration.
-It includes cases in which the person involved has freely chosen to die, as well as cases in which a person is not able to take a decision in this regard.
-Obviously, from a legal point of view euthanasia is a very complicated phenomenon, involving not only the law, but also moral choices and values.
+The present post focuses on the position of the European Court of Human Rights towards end-of-life situations (encompassing very different practices, from active euthanasia and assisted suicide to the choice of discontinuing artificial nutrition and hydration, or passive euthanasia; from cases in which the person involved has freely chosen to die, as well as cases in which a person is not able to take a decision in this regard).
+Obviously, end-of-life situations represent a very complicated phenomenon, involving not only the law, but also moral choices and values.
 What is certain is that nowadays, there is an increasing number of cases in which people ask for a recognition of their ‘right’ to die with dignity.
 However, only some Member States of the ECHR have addressed this issue through domestic law.
-Accordingly, in many Member States euthanasia is dealt with by the judiciary, and this is evident from the increase in applications to domestic or international judges on the broad area of euthanasia.
+Accordingly, in many Member States, the choices connected to end-of-life situations are dealt with by the judiciary, and this is evident from the increase in applications to domestic or international judges on the broad area of “euthanasia”.

-Euthanasia is a good example of the new ‘present-day conditions’ in need of legal regulation.
+End-of-life situations are a good example of the new ‘present-day conditions’ in need of legal regulation.
 The European Court of Human Rights is involved in this process; however, its position is difficult, as there is no clear consensus among the Member States on the topic.
 Thus, the Court is striving to find a balance between an evolutive interpretation of the ECHR and the lack of a shared ‘European consensus’ on the topic.
-A case involving euthanasia is currently pending before the European Court of Human Rights, and the first hearing is going to take place on 14 January 2015.
-This post wishes to briefly examine the Court’s position on euthanasia in a number of cases preceding this pending case.
+A case involving passive euthanasia is currently pending before the European Court of Human Rights, and the first hearing is going to take place on 14 January 2015.
+This post wishes to briefly examine the Court’s position on end-of-life situations in a number of cases preceding this pending case.

-The Court’s positive outlook towards the potential applicability of Article 8 ECHR to euthanasia cases has been reaffirmed by a 2013 Chamber judgment, in the case of Gross v Switzerland.
-The judgment is now deprived of its legal effect by a Grand Chamber ruling; however, it is still an interesting sample of how euthanasia may be a developing human right in the ECHR.
+The Court’s positive outlook towards the potential applicability of Article 8 ECHR to end-of-life situations cases has been reaffirmed by a 2013 Chamber judgment, in the case of Gross v Switzerland.
+The judgment is now deprived of its legal effect by a Grand Chamber ruling; however, it is still an interesting sample of how the ‘free choice of how to die’ may be a developing human right in the ECHR system.

 The case was that of Ms Gross, an elderly woman wishing to end her life by reason of the continuing decline of her physical and mental faculties, caused by old age.
 The case thus dealt with a peculiar situation, since even though Ms Gross had the physical ability to commit suicide, she claimed her entitlement to a painless and “safe” death.
 Unlike other Member States of the ECHR, Switzerland regulates assisted suicide.
 According to the Federal Supreme Court’s case law, physicians are exempted from criminal liability when performing assisted suicide in accordance with the Swiss medical ethics guidelines.
 These guidelines require, among other conditions, that the patient is suffering from an illness that will lead to “death within a matter of days or a few weeks”.
 This was not the case of Ms Gross.
 Thus, even if her ability to form a reasoned and well-considered choice on suicide had been attested by a psychiatric examination, her request to be given a prescription for sodium pentobarbital had been declined by Swiss physicians.
 Her appeals to obtain an exemption from the need of a prescription had been rejected by the Federal Supreme Court.
 On that occasion, the Swiss Court had also assessed that the State had no positive obligation, under the European Convention, to grant its citizens an undetermined right to die; and that since another case on the same issue (Haas v Switzerland) was under the scrutiny of the European Court, it was up to that Court to determine whether the Swiss legislation was compatible with the European Convention.
 Thus, Ms Gross applied to the European Court of Human Rights, and her claim focused particularly on an alleged violation of Article 8 ECHR, protecting the right to private life.